“Can you tell them to come and pick up their things between 3pm and 5pm? I'll leave it all in a box by the bins.”

 2. Can they take it?

 There are two routes to an ISA transfer.
-Some people prefer to transfer their ISA and stay invested (‘in specie’ if we’re being fancy about it) but you can also choose to sell your investments first and transfer the cash.
+Some people prefer to transfer their ISA and stay invested (‘in specie' if we're being fancy about it) but you can also choose to sell your investments first and transfer the proceeds as cash.

 In the first instance, your investments are transferred from one provider to another as is.
-They aren’t sold and bought again on the other side.
+They aren't sold and bought again on the other side.
+You might choose this option if you're worried of losing out on potential returns.

 3. Give your real number